-To begin our study, note that the phrase "blood moons" does not appear at all in the KJV Bible.
+Suprisingly, the phrase "blood moons" does not appear at all in the King James Bible.
 The three places in Scripture where our closes celestial neighbor turns into the color red is Joel 2:31, Acts 2:20 (which quotes Joel) and Revelation 6:12.

-Would-be prophets have placed a significant amount of emphasis on the belief that each of the four lunar eclipses in the tetrad which 'should' produce blood moons will fall within God's annual Holy Days.
+Would-be prophets have placed a significant amount of emphasis on the belief that each of the four lunar eclipses in the tetrad, which 'should' produce blood looking lunar landscapes, always fall within God's annual Feast Days.
 Is this true?

-The first total lunar eclipse of the 2014 - 2015 tetrad did indeed occur within one of God's Feast Days.
+The first total lunar eclipse of a year 2014 - 2015 tetrad did indeed occur within one of God's Feast Days.
 It fell from 7:06 to 8:24 UTC (Universal Time Coordinated) on April 15th, the first day of the Feast of Unleavened Bread.

-The second total eclipse, according to NASA, begins at 10:25 UTC (6:25 a.m.
-EDT) and ends at 11:24 UTC (7:24 a.m.
-EDT) on October 8 2014.
-It occurs almost twelve hours BEFORE the official beginning of God's annual Holy Day period known as the Feast of Tabernacles, which begins at SUNSET on the same day!
+The second total eclipse, according to NASA, began at 10:25 UTC (6:25 a.m.
+EDT) and ended at 11:24 UTC (7:24 a.m.
+EDT) on October 8, 2014.
+It occured almost twelve hours before the official beginning of God's annual Holy Day period known as the Feast of Tabernacles, which began at sunset on the same day!
 All Biblical days begin and end at sunset.

-Anyone who states all four eclipses in the tetrad that produce the blood moons occur within God's annual Holy Days do not know what they are talking about!
+Anyone who states all four eclipses in the tetrad that produced the blood appearing lunar landscape fell within God's annual Holy Days do not know what they are talking about!

-The third lunar eclipse on April 4, 2015 places it within God's annual Spring Holy Days.
-The last eclipse in the series happens on September 28, 2015, placing it just within the Fall Holy Day Season.
+The third lunar eclipse that took place on April 4, 2015 placed it within God's annual Spring Holy Days.
+The last eclipse in the series happened on September 28, 2015, placing it also just within the Fall Holy Day Season.

 What makes it look red?